SamuelAdamson/portfolio-2.0/api/README.md

 #### load_metrics (secrets)

-in order to query github data, it is required to make a request to the github api using a [github personal access token](https://github.com/settings/tokens). this is a sensitive piece of authentication information. as such, it should be stored in a [secret manager](https://cloud.google.com/run/docs/configuring/services/secrets) in production (see `infrastructure/` directory for more details).
+in order to query github data, it is required to make a request to the github api using a [github personal access token](https://github.com/settings/tokens). this is a sensitive piece of authentication information. as such, it should be stored in a [secret manager](https://cloud.google.com/run/docs/configuring/services/secrets) in production.

+_note_: all secrets are intended to be set up manually and not automated through terraform (see `infrastructure/` directory).

 #### load_metrics (containerization)